COVID-19 pandemic in England: Finance and the economy

 During the second half of March, one million British workers applied for the Universal Credit benefit scheme.
-On 20 March the government announced a COVID-19 Job Retention Scheme, where it would offer grants to companies to pay 80% of a staff wage each month up to a total of £2,500 per a person, if companies kept staff on their payroll.
+On 20 March the government announced a COVID-19 Job Retention Scheme, which offered grants to companies to pay 80% of an employee's wage each month up to a total of £2,500 per person, if companies kept staff on their payroll.
 The scheme would cover three months' wages and would be backdated to the start of March.
 Following a three-week extension of the countrywide lockdown the scheme was extended until the end of June 2020.
-Initially the scheme was only for those workers who started work at their company on or before 28 February 2020; this was later changed to 19 March 2020, the day before the scheme was announced, allowing 200,000 additional workers to be part of it.
+Initially, the scheme was only for those workers who started work at their company on or before 28 February 2020; this was later changed to 19 March 2020, the day before the scheme was announced, allowing 200,000 additional workers to be part of it.

 On the first day of operation 140,000 companies used the scheme.
-Later the scheme was extended until the end of October with the Chancellor saying that from August companies would have to contribute towards the 80% of employees wages that the government was covering.
+Later, the scheme was extended to the end of October, with the Chancellor saying that from August companies would have to contribute towards the 80% of employees' wages that the government was covering.
 It was stated that the scheme was costing £14 billion a month to run, with nearly a quarter of all workers in Britain furloughed by their employers within two weeks of the start of the scheme.
-The decision to extended the job retention scheme was made to avoid mass redundancies, company bankruptcies and potential unemployment levels not seen since the 1930s.
+The decision to extend the job retention scheme was made to avoid mass redundancies, company bankruptcies, and potentially unemployment levels not seen since the 1930s.

 In March the Self Employed Income Support Scheme (SEISS) was announced.
-The scheme paid a grant worth 80% of self employed profits up to £2,500 each month, for companies whose trading profit was less than £50,000 in the 2018–19 financial year or averaged less than £50,000 over the last three financial tax years.
-HM Revenue & Customs (HMRC) were tasked with contacting those who were eligible and the grant was taxable.
-The government also had announced a six-month delay on tax payments.
-Self employed workers who pay themselves a salary and dividends are not covered by the scheme and instead had to apply for the job retention scheme.
-The scheme went live on 13 May.
-The scheme went live ahead of schedule and people were invited to claim on a specific date between 13 and 18 May based on their Unique Tax Reference number.
-Claimants would receive their money by 25 May or within six days of a completed claim.
-By 15 May, more than 1 million self employed people had applied to the scheme.
+The scheme paid a grant worth 80% of self-employed profits up to £2,500 each month, for companies whose trading profit was less than £50,000 in the 2018–19 financial year or averaged less than £50,000 over the last three tax years.
+HM Revenue & Customs were tasked with contacting those who were eligible, and the grant was taxable.
+The government also announced a six-month delay to tax payments.
+Self-employed people who paid themselves a salary and dividends were not covered by the scheme and instead had to apply for the job retention scheme.
+The scheme went live on 13 May. ahead of schedule, and people were invited to claim on a specific date between 13 and 18 May based on their Unique Tax Reference number.
+By 15 May, more than 1 million self-employed people had applied to the scheme.